Smoke-free pregnancy

 Is NRT safe for use during pregnancy?

 Yes, NRT products provide clean nicotine to help with cigarette cravings and are safe and effective in helping people to quit smoking.
 NRT is much safer than continuing to smoke as it does not contain the thousands of toxic chemicals and tar that cigarettes do.
-The stop smoking advisor will be able to tell you how to obtain these products free of charge during your pregnancy.
+The stop smoking advisor will be able to provide you with or tell you how to obtain these products free of charge during your pregnancy.

 Other medicines to help smokers to quit such as Champix and Zyban are not suitable for use by pregnant women.